What happens after your characters (whatever your SF system of choice) break the law? The usual answer is 'we lift ship asap!'

 That's a very good strategy but again let's see what happens.

 Let's say you break the law and buy a ticket to a planet one parsec away, one not regularly visited by the planet you just cuckolded.
-That means it will cost that planet's government at three tickets to bring you back for trial (sheriff ships out to get you, sheriff ships you and himself back to original planet for trial).
+That means it will cost that planet's government at least three tickets to bring you back for trial (sheriff ships out to get you, sheriff ships you and himself back to original planet for trial).
 In Cepheus Engine this means 26,000 credits.
 Why yes you are paying for high passage.
 No one is going to want to share a cabin with a captured fugitive, though the sheriff can fly middle passage.

 Low passage is a distinct possibility (for the prisoner at least).
 But losing a prisoner to sleeping sickness and then finding out he was innocent (or presumed innocent from the start as some cultures believe) might be regarded as a violation of rights.
 So you'd probably have to go with high passage for the person of interest.